Canewdon: Legends of witchcraft and ghosts

-George Pickingill (1816–1909) who lived in the village during the late 19th century, was said to practice as a cunning man.
+George Pickingill (1816–1909) who lived in the village during the late 19th century, was said to practise as a cunning man.
+However these claims have been debunked by a number of sources.

 The earliest written accusation of witchcraft appears to be that of Rose Pye, a spinster who in 1580 was said to be living as a witch and responsible for bewitching to death in August 1575 Johanna Snow or Johanne Snowe, a 12-month-old child from Scaldhurst Farm in Canewdon.
 The case went to court where Rose pleaded not guilty.
 Although acquitted, Rose remained and died in jail a few months after her acquittal.
 Five years later Cicely Makin was accused of witchcraft, and was unable to find five people who would swear that she was not a witch.
 After being given five years to mend her ways without success, Cicely was excommunicated from the church.

 Author Ian Yearsley has written a novel based on the witchcraft legends in the village, called The Curse of Cannow's End (published in 2012).
 'Cannow's End' is a loose anagram of 'Canewdon'.
 There is also a sequel, Return to Cannow's End (2017).

-The British paranormal investigation show "Most Haunted Live" visited the village as part of their 2004 Easter weekend special of three nights of live investigation which aired on Living TV.
+The British paranormal investigation show Most Haunted Live visited the village as part of their 2004 Easter weekend special of three nights of live investigation which aired on Living TV.
 They visited the village on their first night of Good Friday 9 April 2004.